On the symmetry behind duality: (Distributive) (embedded) bi-dcpos

 We call a bi-dcpo \emph{spatial} if, up to isomorphism, it is of the form $(\K, \O, \subseteq)$ for some ko-space $(X, \K, \O)$.
 Not every bi-dcpo is spatial: for example, $(\{a, b, c\}, \{a, b, c\}, =)$ is not spatial.
 We will see that a bi-dcpo is spatial if and only if its concept lattice is distributive.
 In the case of $(\{a, b, c\}, \{a, b, c\}, =)$, this is the non-distributive diamond lattice $M_3$. { \tikzcdset{every arrow/.append style={dash}}

 }

-\begin{remark} Given a bi-dcpo $(\K, \O, \ko)$, by extensionality we can identify an element $k \in \K$ with the subset $\uo k$ of $\O$.\footnote{This kind of identification can be done at the general level of purified polarities, and gives a $T_0$ \emph{base space} \cite[Sec.~1]{Erne2004}.
-The self-duality of purified polarities can be expressed nicely also in this setting \cite[Lem.~1.1]{Erne2004}} In this light, a bi-dcpo is precisely a dcpo $\O$ equipped with an order-separating set $\K$ of Scott-open subsets that is closed under directed unions (as, for example, all Scott-open subsets, or all Scott-open filters if $\O$ is open-filter-determined; see below). \end{remark}
+\begin{remark}[Bi-dcpos as dcpos with some Scott-open subsets] Given a bi-dcpo $(\K, \O, \ko)$, by extensionality we can identify an element $k \in \K$ with the subset $\uo k$ of $\O$.\footnote{This kind of identification can be done at the general level of purified polarities, and gives a $T_0$ \emph{base space} \cite[Sec.~1]{Erne2004}.
+The self-duality of purified polarities can be expressed nicely also in this setting \cite[Lem.~1.1]{Erne2004}.} In this light, a bi-dcpo is precisely a dcpo $\O$ equipped with an order-separating set $\K$ of Scott-open subsets that is closed under directed unions (as, for example, all Scott-open subsets, or all Scott-open filters if $\O$ is open-filter-determined; see below). \end{remark}

-\begin{example} Any dcpo $D$ can be identified with the bi-dcpo $(\ScottOp(D), D, \ni)$.
+\begin{example}[Bi-dcpos from dcpos] Any dcpo $D$ can be identified with the bi-dcpo $(\ScottOp(D), D, \ni)$.
 The specialization order on $\ScottOp(D)$ is the reverse inclusion order, and the specialization order on $D$ is the original order. \end{example}

 We recall that an element $u$ of a dcpo $D$ is said to be \emph{way below} an element $v \in D$ if, for every directed subset $E \subseteq D$ with $v \leq \bigvee E$, there is $e \in E$ with $u \leq e$ \cite[Definition~I-1.1]{GierzHofmannEtAl2003}.
 We also recall that a \emph{continuous domain} is a dcpo $D$ such that, for all $u \in D$, the set of elements way below $u$ is directed, and $u$ is its supremum (see e.g.\ \cite[Definition I-1.6.(ii)]{GierzHofmannEtAl2003}, where continuous domains are called simply \emph{domains}).